alberto-santini/tsppddl/README.md

 This software includes:

 * An exact branch-and-cut algorithm
-* Constructive heuristics, to compute an UB
+* Constructive heuristics
+* K-opt recombination heuristics
+* Tabu search meta-heuristics (neighbourhood defined by 3-opt moves)
-* An implementation of the subgradient method with lagrangean relaxation, to compute a LB
+* An implementation of the subgradient method with lagrangean relaxation

 It also contains many test instances derived from the TSPLIB and a script to generate new ones.
+More info is contained in the other `README.md` files present in the subfolders.